bjackman/bjackman.github.io/content/posts/curl-bash.md

 ---

-When I want to try out a new tool and its "Getting Started" page kicks off with `curl https//thingy.dev/install.sh | sudo bash`, I usually [turn 360° and walk away](/assets/xbox_360.gif)[^nix].
+When I want to try out a new tool and its "Getting Started" page kicks off with `curl https://thingy.dev/install.sh | sudo bash`, I usually [turn 360° and walk away](/assets/xbox_360.gif)[^nix].
 It's not worth it.

 But this is _not_ because I'm worried about security.
 In fact I don't think there's any real security issue with the `curl | sudo bash` here.

 To understand why, let's start by considering what happens if we drop this sudo.
-Is `curl | sudo bash` more of a security risk than plan `curl | bash`?
-I don't think so, because I there's no significant security boundary between users on Linux.
+Is `curl | sudo bash` more of a security risk than plain `curl | bash`?
+I don't think so, because there's no significant security boundary between users on Linux.
 There are two reasons for this:

 1. [Almost everything of real-world interest on a desktop GNU/Linux system is